-Leadership positions are offered students in Year 7 as opportunities to develop their leadership skills, promote healthy relationships and to become positive role models to our younger students.
+Leadership positions are offered students in Year 6 and 7 as opportunities to develop their leadership skills, promote healthy relationships and to become positive role models to our younger students.
 The Student Council were active and supported many fundraising initiatives throughout the year.
-There are also several clubs (i.e. Chaplin's girls clubs) that aim to develop student's social and emotional well-being, whilst encouraging group work, organisational skills, and leadership.